 Ancestry’s Free Irish Records Offer

-For those of you that don’t have an Ancestry World Subscription this is a great time to add to your family tree.
+For those of you that don’t have an Ancestry subscription that covers Irish records (Ancestry World in the U.S) this is a great time to add to your family tree at no additional cost.
 Just be sure to download the records to your computer, as well as adding them to your Ancestry tree.
-Otherwise, once the free weekend ends, you will no longer have access to these records.
+Otherwise, once the free period ends, you will no longer have access to these records.
 Read more about that here.

 To view the Irish records start your search on this page.
 Once you enter in the name of an ancestor you will be asked to create a free account with Ancestry.
 After completing this step you will be able to view the available records and conduct more searches.